-- In the Effects menu, choose Helix Native.
+- 2. In the Effects menu, choose Helix Native.
 Note that Cubase offers both mono and stereo track types.
-You can simply choose the Helix Native plug-in and it will conform to your Cubase track's input & output routing configuration. - 3.
+You can simply choose the Helix Native plug-in and it will conform to your Cubase track's input & output routing configuration. - I NOTE: Within later versions of Cubase, when creating an audio track, the - Project > Add Track > Audio window's Configuration menu allows you to choose Mono or Stereo.
+This Configuration setting determines whether a mono or stereo version of the plug-in is used when adding the plug-in to the audio track's Insert slots. - 3.
 You will then see the Helix Native plug-in appear in the Effects Insert window.
 Be sure to turn your monitoring system to a low level, then double-click a factory preset from the plug-in's Presets tab and hit Play to hear the results.